 Education and Schools in Hong Kong

 Schools in Hong Kong are well regarded academically.
 Although public schools uphold a high standard of learning, the curriculum is centred on learning by repetition and frequent examinations.
-As a result, expat families customarily enrol their children in private international schools.
+As a result, expat families usually enrol their children in private international schools.
 Fortunately, the melting pot nature of Hong Kong ensures that there are many international teachers and school options for expat children.

-Schools in Hong Kong
+Public schools in Hong Kong

 There are a large number of international schools in Hong Kong that teach the British, American or Australian curriculum, and which are attended by both foreigners and locals who want to get a foreign education.
 There is also some choice, although it is more limited, for families from many other countries who want their little ones to continue with their national curriculum.
 These include, but are not limited to, Canadian, Norwegian, French, German and Swiss schools.